scikit-learn k-fold cross-validation from numpy import array from sklearn.model_selection import KFold # data sample data = array([0.1, 0.2, 0.3, 0.4, 0.5, 0.6]) # prepare cross validation kfold = KFold(3, True, 1) # enumerate splits for train, test in kfold.split(data): print('train: %s, test: %s'

 Now, a KFold object is ready.
 Notice that the data to be split does not appear in the construction parameters of KFold.
 You should use the split method of the KFold object to split data:

 data is typically an array. kfold will split the array into n_splits groups.
 What is the returned value of kfold.split?
+It is not a list of split groups(folds).
 It is a generator object.
 So it an be used in the for…in… statement.
 When applying the next function to the generator, you’ll get a tuple, the tuple has two elements, both of which are array.
 The first element is the indices(for the data array) of training data.
 The second element is the indices(for the data array) of the test data.
 You can use the fancy indexing to get the actual training data and test data from the original data array.
+The union of test data and training data is the original data.
+So, kfold.split is just used to split the original data into training set and test set, not n folds.

 # scikit-learn k-fold cross-validation from numpy import array from sklearn.model_selection import KFold # data sample data = array([0.1, 0.2, 0.3, 0.4, 0.5, 0.6]) # prepare cross validation kfold = KFold(3, True, 1) # enumerate splits for train, test in kfold.split(data): print('train: %s, test: %s' % (data[train], data[test]))